Year after year, we see the same issues creating the largest amounts of MOOP. Here are tips for dealing with them.

 - Fix it.
 If your spill is due to a crack or other malfunction, you may have to stop using your tanks.
 If it’s just overfilled, get your tank pumped by United Site Services.
 You can flag down a truck on site.

 - Get help!
-Anything over 25 gallons spilled is considered an environmental emergency.
+A black water spill over 25 gallons is considered an environmental emergency.
 If something is not easily cleaned up or is actively spilling with no way to stop, immediately find someone with a radio or go to any Ranger or ESD station.
 You won’t get in trouble for trying to fix something.

-Vehicle leaks — Engine fluid leaks are common, especially in older vehicles and RVs.
+Vehicle Leaks — Engine fluid leaks are common, especially in older vehicles and RVs.
 Check under your vehicle daily.
-If your vehicle is leaking, use a drip pan, tarp, rug, plywood, or anything that can be secured to the ground to catch the fluids.
+If your vehicle is leaking, dig up the contaminated playa, contain it for disposal off-site, fill in the hole, and use a drip pan, tarp, rug, plywood, or anything that can be secured to the ground to catch the fluids.

-Fuel spills — Fuel expands with heat, so never fill your fuel containers past 80%.
+Fuel Spills — Fuel expands with heat, so never fill your fuel containers past 80%.
 All containers, regardless of size, must be stored within “secondary containment” basins.
 These basins must be capable of holding 110% of the volume of the largest single fuel container stored within it.
-Participants using fuel in an art installation or storing fuel in camp must comply with best practices: burntingman.org/fuel-hazmat.
+Participants using fuel in an art installation or storing fuel in camp must comply with best practices.